 Examine competitors’ emails more closely with the free tool Scope; it creates a web-based version, HTML source code and a view of how it appears on mobile, desktop and plain text.

 Pre-empt being relegated to spam bins by running your emails through the Email Spam Test.
 A number of other tactics can also help you dodge the spam filter, which reportedly snags some 21 percent of all emails.
 Some have to do with coding, content and formatting, but you must also limit the repetition of seemingly benign words like “guaranteed” and “free.”

 Use SubjectLine.com to get viability scores on the subject lines of your email.
 The first query is free.
 Here are 50 all-time great retail subject lines for more inspiration.

 One of the most important elements to your email campaign is the call to action (CTA).
 Subscribers typically read the first line, notice any images, and glance at your CTA.
 Eliminate any confusion by making your CTA obvious and compelling.
 Some are better than others, and here’s why.

-Editor’s Note: The post was originally published on March 24th, 2016 on Deluxe.
+Editor’s note: The post was originally published in March 2016 on Deluxe.